an-sh/chat-service/README.md

 be persistent or shared.
 So if an instance is shutdown incorrectly (without calling or waiting for `close` method to finish) or lost completely network connection to a store, presence data will become incorrect.
-To fix this case the `instanceRecovery` method is provided.
+To fix this case `instanceRecovery` method is provided.

 Also there are more subtle cases regarding connection-dependant data consistency.
 Transport communication instances and store instances can